RSS

 “Dad, your strength has nothing to do with it – when you travel in a developing country you are at the mercy of that country.
 You can’t control who is preparing your food, and what they’ve been doing.
 You can’t control how clean or dirty you may be trekking or who you come into contact with.
 You can’t control anything – you are going to Nepal, not Paris.
 Spend the damn money and get the shot!”

-I spent the next skype conversation with him going through his packing list.
+I spent the next Skype conversation with him going through his packing list.

 “How many pairs of socks should I take?”